jkrukoff/partial/doc/README.md

 1
 ```

-This also makes partial:cute an easy way to cache expensive computation and
+This also makes `partial:cute/1` an easy way to cache expensive computation and
 reuse it in later calls.

 Finally, partial evaluation can make creating pipelines across multiple